Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Belarus

-The Belarusian government is very hostile to online gambling.
-Players caught patronizing betting websites are subject to hefty fines, and the government is noted for internet censorship and monitoring.
+The Belarusian government is hostile to online gambling.
+Bettors caught using gambling websites are subject to hefty fines, and the government is noted for internet censorship and monitoring.

 Homeowners are even held responsible for internet use by their guests.
 Despite these risks, almost all online betting sites openly accept customers from Belarus.